JaredReisinger/sensorpush-proxy/docs/docker.md

 ### Get sensorpush-proxy

-Grab a binary distribution for your platform from [the releases page](https://github.com/JaredReisinger/sensorpush-proxy/releases).
-You can also build from source, in which case you may want to take a look at the [CONTRIBUTING](./CONTRIBUTING.md) documentation for more about the tooling and expected process.

-> _If you want the Docker image, see [`docs/docker.md`](./docs/docker.md)._
+Use `docker pull jaredreisinger/sensorpush-proxy` to retrieve the Docker image.

+> _**NOTE:** Version 0.1.0 of the Docker image (the current latest version) does **not** include an SSL certificates, which means that you will more than likely see certificate failures when you attempt to use the `query` or `proxy` sub-commands.
+For now, bind-mount the host's `/etc/ssl/certs` directory into the container, or build a new image that includes these files.
+I'm working on a fix that will ensure the standard CA root certs are included in the default image._

 ### Discover sensor IDs

-Use the `query` subcommand with your SensorPush credentials to discover the sensor IDs available to you:
+Use the `query` subcommand with your SensorPush credentials to discover the sensor IDs available to you.  _(Shown here across multiple lines for readability...)_

 ```
+docker run --rm -ti \
+  -v /etc/ssl/certs:/etc/ssl/certs \
+  jaredreisinger/sensorpush-proxy \
-sensorpush-proxy query --username YOUR_SENSORPUSH_USERNAME --password YOUR_SENSORPUSH_PASSWORD
+  query --username YOUR_SENSORPUSH_USERNAME --password YOUR_SENSORPUSH_PASSWORD
 ```

 You should see as output several log lines that show the name, ID, and type of the sensors on your account _(IDs shown below are not real!)_: